Autumn is the Time for Tsukuba`s Farmers to Dry Out the GOMA (SESAME)

 By Avi Landau

-Walking through Tsukuba`s old neighborhoods in late September and through October, peeking inside the walled compounds of the grand old houses, you will more than probably see leaning against a wall some curious stalks, straight and tall, tied up in a few bundles, with some mats spread out beneath them.
-A closer look reveals that these plants, instead of leaves have curious pod-like attachments sticking out and pointing up all along their stalks.
+Walking through Tsukuba`s old neighborhoods in late September through October, peeking inside the walled compounds of the grand old houses, you will more than likely see leaning against a wall, some curious stalks, straight and tall, tied up in a few bundles – with some mats spread out beneath them.
+A closer look reveals that these plants, instead of leaves, have curious pod-like attachments sticking out and pointing up all along their stalks.

-Sesame (GOMA in Japanese)- one of the oldest ( and important) crops ever cultivated by man- grown in ancient Egypt, Mesapotamia, India and China for oil, cosmetics, medicine, and, this crop has become such a common part of our food culture ( and I mean just about every major food culture that I know of)- found on bread, bagels and crackers, on rice, ground into savoury nutritious pastes, squeezed into oil or made into dressings and sauces, that we take it completely for granted.
-I have found that few non-farmers can recognize the plant from which it comes- I certainly couldn`t.
+Sesame (GOMA in Japanese)- one of the oldest ( and important) crops cultivated by man – grown in ancient Egypt, Mesopotamia, India and China – for oil, cosmetics, medicine.
+A crop that has become such a common part of our food culture ( and I mean just about every major food culture that I know of)- found on bread, bagels and crackers, sprinkled on or mixed in with rice, ground into savory nutritious pastes, squeezed into oil or made into dressings and sauces, that we take it completely for granted.
+It is ironic that few non-farmers can recognize the plant from which it comes- I certainly couldn`t.

-Seasame is a fundamental component of Japanese cuisine- sprinkled on rice (as FURIKAKE), used as a seasoning for vegetable dishes (called GOMA AE) its oil is also used for tempura ( often as a mixture with cannola oil).
+Sesame is a fundamental component of Japanese cuisine- sprinkled on rice (as FURIKAKE), used as a seasoning for vegetable dishes (called GOMA AE) its oil is also used for tempura ( often as a mixture with canola oil).
 It is also used to make the distinctively Buddhist food GOMA DOFU (tofu make of sesame), sesame pudding, and even sesame-flavored milk!

-It is a bit surprising that the seeds which provide a very distinctive Japanese flavour originate in Africa ( though I guess this should not really be very surprising) and actually reached the Japanese archipelago somehow, more than 2,600 years ago- remains of sesame seeds have been found at archaelogical sites in Japan which can be dated to the Jomon Period.
+It is a bit surprising that the seeds which provide a very distinctive Japanese flavour originate in Africa and actually reached the Japanese archipelago somehow, more than 2,600 years ago- remains of sesame seeds have been found at archaeological sites in Japan which can be dated to the Jomon Period.
 No one is exactly sure of how these seeds were exactly used at that time, but it would be a good guess to say that they were pressed into oil.